 Please note: Some of the footage and images in this video were taken prior to the COVID-19 pandemic.
 Scripps is currently following all CDC guidelines, and has implemented special protocols, to keep our facilities safe for our patients and staff.
 Read more about our precautions.

 Our fellowship at Scripps Clinic and Scripps Green Hospital is a two-year ACGME-accredited program offering broad training.
 Parameters of the program and opportunities for training include the following:

 - Clinical training heavily emphasized throughout both years

 - Seven half-day continuity clinics (view a sample fellows schedule (PDF, 120 KB))

-- Required presentations once a month at one of our weekly didactic conferences, twice a year at the division’s monthly journal club and once a year at the UCSD weekly Endocrine Grand Rounds
+- Required presentations delivered once a month at one of our weekly didactic conferences, twice a year at the division’s monthly journal club and once a year at the UCSD weekly Endocrine Grand Rounds

 - Monthly interdisciplinary conferences (e.g., cytopathology, radiology) expand fellows’ knowledge base and collaboration with our colleagues in other specialties

 - Weekly board review with faculty preceptors

 An original research requirement in clinical, translational or basic science under the guidance of an experienced investigator offers fellows the opportunity to design and carry out their own clinical research.
 Orientation sessions are provided to instruct on the support given by the Scripps Health Academic Research Hub.